JordanHagan/JordanHagan/README.md

 - 👋 Hi, I’m @JordanHagan
 - 👀 I’m interested in ... plants and data science
-- 🌱 I’m currently learning ... how to better manage DS projects
+- 🌱 I’m currently learning ... how to optimize implementions of AI
-- 💞️ I’m looking to collaborate on ... any cool or fun projects that need DS leadership
+- 💞️ I’m looking to collaborate on ... any cool or fun projects
 - 📫 How to reach me ...
 Jordan.Hagan@gmail.com

 <!---